datalad-handbook/book/docs/intro/windows.rst

 For a general idea about the length of hashes, consider that many tools including :term:`git-annex` use ``SHA256`` (a 64 characters long hash) as their default.
 As git-annex represents files with their content hash as their name, and places them into a directory of the same name, half of the total path length is already used up with a ``SHA256`` hash.
 Datasets thus adjust this default to a 32 character hash [#f2]_, but still, if you place a DataLad dataset into a deeply nested directory location, you may run into issues due to hitting the path length limit [#f3]_.
-You *can* enable long paths in recent builds of Windows 10, `but it requires some tweaking <https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation#enable-long-paths-in-windows-10-version-1607-and-later>`_.
+You *can* enable long paths in recent builds of Windows, `but it requires some tweaking <https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation#enable-long-paths-in-windows-10-version-1607-and-later>`_.

 Windows also doesn't really come with a decent :term:`terminal`.
 It is easy to get a nice and efficient terminal set up on macOS or Linux, it is harder on Windows.